neillturner/kitchen-ansible/provisioner_options.md

 key | default value | Notes
 ----|---------------|--------
-additional_copy_path | | Arbitrary array of files and directories to copy into test environment, relative to the current dir, e.g. vars or included playbooks additional_copy_role_path | false | additional_copy_path directories are appended to the ANSIBLE_ROLES_PATH env var when running ansible additional_ssh_private_keys | | List of additional ssh private key files to be added to ~/.ssh ansible_apt_repo | ppa:ansible/ansible | `apt` repo; see `https://launchpad.net` `/~ansible/+archive/ubuntu/ansible` or `rquillo/ansible` ansible_binary_path | NULL | If specified this will override the location where `kitchen` tries to run `ansible-playbook` from, i.e. `ansible_binary_path: /usr/local/bin`
+additional_copy_path | | Arbitrary array of files and directories to copy into test environment e.g. vars or included playbooks.
+See below section Copying Additional Files additional_copy_role_path | |  Arbitrary array of files and directories to copy into test environment and are appended to the ANSIBLE_ROLES_PATH env var when running ansible.
+See below section Copying Additional Files additional_ssh_private_keys | | List of additional ssh private key files to be added to ~/.ssh ansible_apt_repo | ppa:ansible/ansible | `apt` repo; see `https://launchpad.net` `/~ansible/+archive/ubuntu/ansible` or `rquillo/ansible` ansible_binary_path | NULL | If specified this will override the location where `kitchen` tries to run `ansible-playbook` from, i.e. `ansible_binary_path: /usr/local/bin`